 More info is available in the Instructor Portal FAQ.

 Sample Syllabus Statement

 The University of Wisconsin-Madison supports the right of all enrolled students to a full and equal educational opportunity.
 The Americans with Disabilities Act (ADA), Wisconsin State Statute (36.12), and UW-Madison policy (UW-855) require the university to provide reasonable accommodations to students with disabilities to access and participate in its academic programs and educational services.
 Faculty and students share responsibility in the accommodation process.
-Students are expected to inform faculty [me] of their need for instructional accommodations during the beginning of the semester, or as soon as possible after being approved for accommodations.
-Faculty [I], will work either directly with the student or in coordination with the McBurney Center to provide reasonable instructional and course-related accommodations.
+Students are expected to inform faculty of their need for instructional accommodations during the beginning of the semester, or as soon as possible after being approved for accommodations.
+Faculty will work either directly with the student or in coordination with the McBurney Center to provide reasonable instructional and course-related accommodations.
 Disability information, including instructional accommodations as part of a student’s educational record, is confidential and protected under FERPA.
 (See: McBurney Disability Resource Center)

 Occasionally the McBurney Center staff will contact instructors to assist in recruiting a notetaker.
-If a student is interesting in becoming a notetaker, please have them complete the notetaker application in McBurney Connect.
+If a student is interesting in becoming a notetaker, please have them complete the very short notetaker application in McBurney Connect.